mimblewimble/grin-rfcs/text/0000-asynchronous-transacting-via-relays.md

 For improved privacy, when receiver creates response, they should generate and use a new ephemeral keypair for calculating a shared secret, rather than reusing (b, B).

 ### Spam/Flooding Prevention
-TODO: Discuss dynamic PoW requirements, maximum storage size(?), timeouts

 The biggest issue with a private, decentralized relay system is, without the option of charging fees for transacting, it’s difficult to prevent spam/flooding attacks.
 The best option we have is PoW, which must be high enough to be useful, but low enough to avoid being an inconvenience to the user.
 It’s a balancing act that is hard to get right, and even harder to maintain.
-Rather than requiring constant code changes to support changing needs, we can do 2 things to ensure
+Rather than requiring constant code changes to support changing needs, we can do several things to ensure the PoW requirements are automatically adjusted to our needs:

+1. A minimum PoW requirement based on the network hashrate.
+As an example, there is currently an equivalent of ~100K 1080Ti's mining c31.
+If we choose a minimum PoW requirement of 0.000001% of the hashrate, then a device with a 1080Ti can generate the PoW requirement in approximately .1 seconds, while less capable devices could generate the solution in just a few seconds.
+In this scenario, if a node decides to spam the network, they would be giving up approximately 0.000006 grins in mining profit for every spam transaction created.
+2. Adjust PoW requirements based on the size of the encrypted data, the requested timeout length, and the number of transactions stored by relays in the last X minutes.

 ### P2P Protocol
 TODO: New message for submitting partial txs (using dandelion), message for receiving stored txs via time-range and potential channel/sharding mechanism (reduces privacy).